Last Updated on November 20, 2024 by Kittredge Cherry

 “Dr. Pauli Murray: People of Pride Vol. II #2” by Elijah Haswell

 Murray is also included in the “People of Pride” project by Elijah Haswell, a queer transgender artist dedicated to accessible, inclusive non-fiction.
 The series celebrates historic LGBTQ+ Americans with cartoon-like portraits, boxes packed with fun factoids, and a quick quotation.
 The quote chosen for Murray is: “One person plus one typewriter constitutes a movement.”
-Haswell began the series in 2018 and it was so popular that a “People of Pride” book is now underway with redrawn illustrations and its own Kickstarter campaign.
+Haswell began the series in 2018 and it was so popular that a “People of Pride” book was released with redrawn illustrations and its own Kickstarter campaign.

 In 2021 the documentary film “My Name is Pauli Murray” premiered at the Sundance Film Festival and started streaming on Amazon.
 It was directed by Betsy West and Julie Cohen, the Oscar-nominated film-making team behind the movie “RBG.”